 Like a proud owner training their new puppy, you also get to teach your video some cool new tricks.
-With 16 different play modes, you can choose the behavior that fits in best with your site’s content.
+With 16 different play modes, you can choose the behavior that fits in best with your website background and the rest of your design elements.
 Maybe you’re envisioning the extra attention-grabbing effect of a video that springs into motion only when a visitor’s mouse moves across its frozen cover image.
 Or you want the footage of those leafy branches in the wind, let’s say, to play on a loop to create a relaxing feel for your web audience.

 All of that (and more!) is possible with VideoBox’s range of settings for controlling how a video is played, paused, and ended.
 This enhanced performance and control is just another reason why VideoBox is the new GIF.
 Looking to try your hand at even more behaviors?
 There are also options to add and control how sound accompanies your vid, plus the ability to play footage captured at a high-frame rate in the dramatic slo-mo format you intended.

 Run and grab your beret, because it’s time to play artist.
 After choosing your initial shape (is your footage destined for a rhombus frame or a classic portrait layout?), there are a ton of simple ways you can customize the look and feel of your VideoBox.
 Each one is presented as a straightforward choice in the tool’s ‘Design’ menu.
 So for example, this is where you’ll upload your desired video and select what still shot will be featured as the cover image visitors first see before the montage starts playing.

 You can also have fun experimenting with details like the border and shadow of the VideoBox itself, to see how different selections lend cohesion to your page and uphold the classic website design principles.
 You can even crop the video shape by applying a contour.
 Here’s a little hint: the larger the number you enter, the more rounded the VideoBox’s edges become, whereas a radius of value zero will produce corners with right angles.